 A walkable lifestyle

 The 3333 California project will transform an underutilized corporate office site into a beautiful, high-quality residential and mixed-use environment that feels like it is within a park.
 Pedestrian walkways and street connectors will create beautiful pathways to open the site up and invite neighbors in, allowing for a walkable lifestyle with strong connectivity to and from surrounding neighborhoods.
-A serious lack of new housing in the City will be addressed with up to 15 new residential buildings containing 558 residential dwellings with ample underground parking, and a compatible mix of community-serving uses including ground floor shops, dining, and neighborhood-friendly businesses.
+A serious lack of new housing in the City will be addressed with up to 15 new residential buildings containing 744 residential dwellings and a compatible mix of community-serving uses including ground floor shops, dining, and neighborhood-friendly businesses.
 Childcare, wellness programs, and substantial open space amenities will further benefit residents and neighbors alike.

 Over 10 acres of transformational